 - Apply value

-To edit the cells coefficient, select the cells by clicking on them while pressing [Ctrl] or [Shift] key; choose the desired cell-editing option; enter the change coefficient, and then click the [Apply Change] button.
+To edit the cells coefficient, select the cells by clicking on them while pressing the [Ctrl] or [Shift] key; choose the desired cell-editing option; enter the change coefficient, and then click the [Apply Change] button.

 Meander Bend Minor Loss